TREASURIES-Yields rise from three-month lows before Fed meeting

 NEW YORK, June 14 (Reuters) - U.S. Treasury yields rose from three-month lows on Monday as investors waited on the Federal Reserve’s meeting statement on Wednesday for new indications on when the U.S. central bank is likely to begin paring back its unprecedented monetary stimulus.

-The Fed is not expected to announce any plans to pare its bond purchases until its August Jackson Hole economic symposium, though it may start dropping hints that it has started to talk about a taper.
+The Fed is not expected to announce any plans to pare its bond purchases until its August economic symposium in Jackson Hole, Wyoming, though it may start dropping hints that it has started to talk about a taper.

 Policymakers will also update their economic projections and markets will be focused on whether they upgrade their inflation projections and see a rate hike as likely in 2023.